michal-harish/kafka-topology/README.md

 kafka-topology
 ==============

 A simple web application that scans zookeeper and kafka for topics and which consumer groups consume them.
-It also tries to detect whether consumer each is "active" by looking how far behind the latest offsets of the respective kafka partition it is.

 It is built on kafka-php library and also uses heavlity php-zookeeper extension.
 It could also be an interface to create and delete topics.

 Quick Start